Ada-Developers-Academy/daily-curriculum/week18/framework-presentations.md

     - What is Zurb Foundation?
     - Why is Twitter Bootstrap so popular?
     - Criticisms of any of the CSS-focused frameworks
+    - Pick and talk about another front-end framework

 - Bower
     - Criticisms of Bower
     - Advantages of Bower
     - Alternatives to Bower

+- NPM
+    - Difference between NPM and Bower
+    - Why the heck did we need to use NPM to install Bower, anyway?

+- Node.js
+    - We installed Node so we could install Bower.
+Tell us some things about it!

 - Something you learned that was really cool
 - How you solved a really tough problem